 Here we cover: 1.
 What you need ready before your search 2.
 Where to find them 3.
-Do Due Diligence 4.
+Due Diligence 4.
 Green Flags 5.
 Red Flags 6.
-Getting started 7.
-Co-founders agreements
+How to get started 7.
+Co-founder agreements

 1. What you need ready before you search The more you have ready to hit the ground running, the more seriously you might be taken.
 Unless they're someone that wants to get involved from the very start.
 But they need to see you know your vision and can execute your side. - Ideally you'll have a solid idea together easily understandable and written up on one page. - Hero designs of 3 - 4 key app screens or a fully designed app ready to be developed. - Validated by up to 20 key users - A website with landing page - A V1 Brand - Know the technical expertise needed.
 React?
 Swift?
 Video tech?
 Data curation?